fl4p/fugu-mppt-firmware/doc/Serial Console.md

 # Serial Console

-You can send text commands on the UART to interact with the charger while it is running.
+You can send text commands on the UART (or telnet) to interact with the charger while it is running.
 It is also suitable to implement automated tests.

 Default baud rate is 115200.
 Terminate command with `\n` or `\r` (new line).